pypa/packaging/docs/specifiers.rst

                         versions when the given ``specifier`` allows such versions.
     :type prereleases: bool or None
-    :raises InvalidSpecifier: Raised when the ``specifier`` does not fully conform to PEP 440 and therefore cannot be parsed.
+    :raises InvalidSpecifier: Raised when the ``specifier`` does not fully conform to :pep:`440` and therefore cannot be parsed.

     .. attribute:: operator